ChalmersGU-data-structure-courses/dsabook/src/markdown/04-sorting-divide-and-conquer/03-quicksort.md

 #### Invariants for partitioning

-In @sec:internal-invariants we introduced invariants as a way of making algorithms precise and easier to reason about.
+In @sec:analysis-1:invariants we introduced invariants as a way of making algorithms precise and easier to reason about.
 This is very useful when implementing partitioning, because it can be difficult to understand the relation between the pointers *start*, *low*, *high*, and *end*.